 Yes, B2B social media marketing requires some effort, and no, it’s not the best marketing tool for all businesses.
 But, for some, it is an excellent way to foster brand recognition and generate new leads.

 The Primary Benefits You Get from Social Media

-The two primary benefits of leveraging your social media accounts are brand awareness and what we will call “soft call-to-actions”.
+The two primary benefits of leveraging your social media accounts are brand awareness and what we will call a “soft call-to-action”.